davebland/the-s3-log-analyser/README.md

 Currently the app supports 2 of AWS's common log file types, see the site's help modal for more information.
 Users need to choose between whether they would like to view S3 Access Logs OR CloudFront Access Logs as the two types will often represent the same information (i.e. if the user is logging CloudFront requests to a site hosted in the bucket as well as bucket access).

+The application is usable on all device sizes although is primarily designed for desktop viewing.

 ### User Stories

 1. Correct user interaction flow is enforced by input elements being disabled/enabled at the right times.
 It is not possible to break the application by clicking a button out of sequence.